 For additional information about the Metro District’s Dental Amalgam Control Program, contact:

-Amalgam Control Program Investigators:
+Amalgam Control Program Investigator:

 What Happens If a Facility Fails to Comply?